yaoyuannnn/gerritlab/README.md

 Before using this tool, you need to create a .gitreview file in the root directory of your project.
-It needs to contain info like GitLab project ID and a private token that can be used to access the GitLab repo.
-Current optional configuration flags include `target_branch` and `remove_source_branch`.
+It needs to contain info like GitLab project ID and a private token that can be used to access the GitLab repo and the GitLab API.
-`target_branch` represents the target branch that you want the MRs to eventually merge into.
+Current optional configuration flags include `target_branch` and `remove_source_branch`. `target_branch` represents the target branch that you want the MRs to eventually merge into.
 By default, `target_branch` is `master`.
 `remove_source_branch` can be used to delete the source branch of an MR once it's merged.
 By default, this is set to `True`.
 The following shows an example of `.gitreview`: